A Message from UCF’s Senior Director for HSI Initiatives

 Dr. Cyndia M. Muñiz, Director of HSI Culture and Partnerships, is the the Authorized Organizational Representative/Signatory for Hispanic/Minority Serving Institution Certification Forms and Eligibility Letters.

-As of March 1, 2019, investigators applying for sponsored projects are required to submit HSI/MSI certification/verification requests to HSI@ucf.edu at least five (5) business days prior to when they are due to the Office of Research.
+As of March 1, 2019, investigators applying for sponsored projects are required to submit HSI/MSI certification/eligibility requests to HSI@ucf.edu at least five (5) business days prior to when they are due to the Office of Research.

 When requesting a signature on a certification form or an eligibility verification letter, please submit or provide access to:

 - the Request for Funding Proposals (RFP) (referencing the page numbers where eligibility requirements and definitions can be found); and